Distributor Legal Center

 1.2 At the sole discretion of Choco, training may be given via workshops, training materials, dedicated point of contacts or any alternative methods.
 The Parties shall mutually agree on the time, duration, group of participants and location of such training.
 Unless otherwise agreed, training shall take place virtually.
 Both Parties shall be entitled to postpone agreed training dates with reasonable notice in advance of the agreed date.

-2 Supplier Obligations and Warranties
+2 Distributor Obligations and Warranties

-2.2 For onboarding its Customers, Supplier shall provide a list of all - or the number specified in the Order Form – of Customers, including at least the customer number, name, address, telephone number, email address of the Customer, as well as telephone number and email address of one contact person, and order history of those Customers for the last two hundred (200) days in order to be turned into individual shopping lists for the Customers (“Order Guide”).
+2.2 For onboarding its Customers, Distributor shall provide a list of all - or the number specified in the Order Form – of Customers, including at least the customer number, name, address, telephone number, email address of the Customer, as well as telephone number and email address of one contact person, and order history of those Customers for the last two hundred (200) days in order to be turned into individual shopping lists for the Customers (“Order Guide”).

 3 Indemnification

-3.1 Supplier shall indemnify Choco, its employees, representatives, group companies against all third-party claims, demands, actions, proceedings, losses, fines, penalties, awards, liabilities, damages, compensation, settlements, charges and expenses (including legal costs) asserted against Choco in relation to performance of the O&S Services.
+3.1 Distributor shall indemnify Choco, its employees, representatives, group companies against all third-party claims, demands, actions, proceedings, losses, fines, penalties, awards, liabilities, damages, compensation, settlements, charges and expenses (including legal costs) asserted against Choco in relation to performance of the O&S Services.

 4 Warranty